I’m not going to lie but this is the one thing in my blogging life that I used to struggle with massively – blogging consistently.

 I’m definitely going to bring my lunch up now.

-Replying to comments or emails doesn’t directly contribute to your finances so this is a low value task.
+Replying to comments or emails may not directly contribute to your finances so this is a low-value task.
+That’s why I open my email only 2 times a day.

 Get my drift?

-So, what I find that really helps is the night before, I list 2-3 high value tasks in my Planner I really need to finish.
+So, what I find that really helps is the night before, I list 2-3 high-value tasks in my Planner that I really need to finish.

 And by morning, I am mentally prepared to tackle them head-on.